denizozsen/fs-user-crud/README.md

 ## Introduction

-FS User Crud is a framework for creating, reading, updating and deleting user records.
+FS User Crud is a framework for creating, reading, updating and deleting user records, within a MySQL database.
 It features:

+* A command-line interface that lets the user issue CRUD commands
-* An MVC framework for the basic CRUD operations
+* An MVC framework, used by the command-line interface
-* A database schema (or maybe a phinx migration) to create the database table(s)
+* A database schema to create the user table
 * Dependency management via Composer
-* 100% code coverage with PHPUnit tests
+* 100% method code coverage by PHPUnit tests
-* Full code documentation via PHP code blocks
+* Full code documentation via PHPDoc comments
 * Compliance with PSR-2 coding standards
-* A Vagrant setup for running MySQL (and maybe a webserver)
+* A Vagrant setup for running MySQL

 ## Pre-requisites